music-suite/music-suite.github.io/docs/ref/About.md

 > *Please note:* The API and docs are not particularly stable at the moment.
 An official release note will appear in due time.
 -->

-The Music Suite is a language for creating, processing or analyzing music.
-It is based on [Haskell][Haskell], the world's greatest functional programming language^[In fact it is a so-called embedded domain-specific language, see http://www.haskell.org/haskellwiki/Embedded_domain_specific_language].
+The Music Suite is a language based on [Haskell][Haskell] for creating, processing or analyzing music.
+It can be used on its own or as a Haskell library.

 The Music Suite is designed to:

+* Describe what the music *is*, rather than how it is to be performed.
-* Be usable with any kind of music.
-There are no stylistic or theoretical assumptions on how music should be described.
+* Avoid imposing stylistic or theoretical assumptions on the music.
-* It should include standard notation as a *special case*.
+* Include common notation and theory as a *special case*.
+* Allow customization of the music representation.

+The Music Suite is both an *embedded* language and a Haskell library.
+Being embedded in Haskell has several advantages, it allow the developers to focus on the contents and the users to make use of any feature in the Haskell language.

+The Music Suite uses several advanced language constructs internally and requires a relatively new Haskell compiler (see [Installing the Suite](#installing-the-suite)).

 ### An example